dianixn/Achieving-Robust-Channel-Estimation-Neural-Networks-by-Designed-Training-Data/README.md

 %%% Previous submission

-To Tcom and some interesting comments as:
+To Tcom and some very interesting comments as:
-Esepcially for reviewer 3, I am not sure if reviewer 3 does understand this a little bit or completely lost itself but appreaciate his reading :)
+It is funny enough, especially for reviewer 3.

 Reviewer: 1